CARGO TRANSPORTATION / SHIPPING:

-The technology of oil transportation has evolved over the last century alongside the oil industry.
+The technology of cargo transportation has evolved over the last century alongside the commodity trading industry.
 It is generally divided into two categories:

 • Land transportation (pipelines, trucks, rail)

 • Water transportation (oil and gas tankers, container vessels, dry bulk vessels and barges)

 The ocean transportation segment creates our industry – the international seaborne transportation of commodities.
 Roughly two thirds of oil and oil products are transported on water using tankers and barges and roughly 90% of goods in daily consumption have been on a ship at some point in their production.

 There are around 3,000 crude and product tankers in the world’s fleet (larger than 35,000 dwt).
 They are all built to a specific structural and design specification to fit world ports and terminals, narrow canals and passages, trading patterns and water depths, among other tailored dimensions.
 These are broken into three major categories:

 DIRTY – is generally referred to larger oil tankers designed to carry crude oil and dirty petroleum products (the cargo actually looks dirty – black and brownish in color and often thick);